Online Metric Matching: Beyond the Worst Case: Model Setup

-A considerable portion of this paper focuses on Euclidean space.
-In this subsection, we assume the metric space to be $[0, 1]^d$ with the Euclidean distance and bound the optimal offline solutions for smooth distributions and general distributions.
-All the omitted proofs in this subsection can be found in Appendix~\ref{sec:proof-optoff-euc}.
+A considerable portion of this paper focuses on the Euclidean metric.
+In this subsection, we assume the metric space to be $[0, 1]^d$ with the Euclidean distance, and we bound the optimal offline costs for smooth distributions and general distributions.

-For an arbitrary distribution $\mathbb{D}$, the following upper bounds for $\opt(n)$ are known from the optimal transport literature.
+For an arbitrary distribution $\mathbb{D}$, the following upper bounds for $\optD(n)$ are known from the optimal transport literature.